BT Exclusive: Banning crypto not the solution, but need progressive, pro-innovation-led regulation: Amitabh Kant

 He added that regulation of crypto space was important to ensure that those who have already invested are not cheated by the crypto exchanges.

-"The regulation has to be brought in by the government which will be a progressive regulation.
+"The regulation has to be brought in by the government which should be a progressive regulation.
 Which would be a pro-innovation regulation," said Kant.

+Final call on the issue will be taken by the ministry of finance.

 According to officials in the know, the cryptocurrency legislation will put in place the taxation structure of these currencies where capital gains will apply in case of income from these and GST is levied on other services.